ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 Dallas 2|192.168.1.0/16|10.1.0.0.196
 Dallas 3|192.168.2.0/16|10.2.0.0.196

-This will also send transit to transit traffic through the firewall.
+This will also send transit to transit traffic through the firewall-router.
 This is generally not required.
-The traffic flowing into the transit VPC should pass through the firewall.
+The traffic flowing into the transit VPC should pass through the firewall-router.
 This can be disabled by delegating the following routes:

 zone|destination
 --|--|--|--